jobmetric/laravel-package-core/docs/resource-resolve-event.md

 [Back To README.md](https://github.com/jobmetric/laravel-package-core/blob/master/README.md)

-# Introduction to ResourceResolveEvent — Global Resource Resolution Event
+# Introduction to Global Resource Resolution Event

 **Namespace:** `JobMetric\PackageCore\Events\ResourceResolveEvent`
 **Purpose:** A single, package‑agnostic event for resolving a “resource” (e.g., `JsonResource`, array, DTO) for **any** subject (Eloquent model, DTO, etc.) with full control over *where it will be used* (`context`) and *how it should be shaped* (`hints` and `includes`).